sosy-lab/benchexec/doc/properties/INDEX.md

 from verification tool a single status as a result.
 If attribute `kind` of `<propertyfile>` tag is set to `multiproperty` value, then `benchexec` expects from verification tool separated status for each property.
-In this case expected results are placed in YAML configuration file `<task_file_name>.yml`.
 For more information see [multi-property verification](../multiproperty.md).

 The expected result is encoded in the file name of the input file in the format `_(true|false)-prop` with `prop` as listed above.